COGINC/Observatorium/README.md

 Runes of Magic Guild Website & Code Louisville Front End Project.

-The website will feature a fixed Header with Navigation as well as mobile first mapproach on every page and a 3 column body on some pages.
+The website will feature a fixed Footer, and Header with Navigation, as well as the Mobile First approach on every page and a 3 column body on as many pages as feasible.

 ## Custom CSS Classes

-The classes i created are:
+The classes I created are:

 Navigation

-1 .feat-img
+.name

-2 .name
+.main-nav

-3 .main-nav
+Layout Containers

-Layout COntainers
+.feat-img

-4 .main-header
+.main-header

-5 .banner
+.banner

-6 .col
+.col

-7 .main-footer
+.main-footer

-8 .logo
+.logo

-9 .headline
+.headline

-10 .icon-location
+.icon-location

-11 .tertiary
+.tertiary

-12 .primary
+.primary

-13 .secondary
+.secondary

-Inside Media Queries
+Inside Media Queries Only

-14 .container
+.container

-15 .tagline
+.tagline

-16 .clearfix
+.clearfix